orbitalquark/gtdialog/doc/02_Usage.md

 =`gtdialog inputbox` *args*=
     A one line input box with custom button labels.
+    An input box may have multiple entry boxes.
 =`gtdialog standard-inputbox` *args*=
     Identical to inputbox, but with [localized](#Localization) “Ok” and “Cancel” buttons.